6 KPIs Every Gaming Company Should Measure and Track

 1. Average revenue per user (ARPU)

-Knowing your average revenue per user (ARPU) is key to building any kind of hypothesis around future growth and planning.
+Knowing your average revenue per user (ARPU) is key to building estimates of future growth for planning purposes.

 It’s simply your total revenue divided by the total user base.
 Revenue includes your one-time download fees, monthly subscription fees, in-game purchases, content downloads, and more.